 How to manage greetings when hiking with cats is probably not something you’ve given a lot of thought.
 And you’re not alone!
 Although it’s becoming more common to see people taking to the trails with their cats, it’s still pretty unusual.

 For feline owners, this means we’re experiencing a range of reactions when we’re hiking with cats.
 We have to be prepared to encounter people and dogs while protecting our cats and respecting that the trail is meant for everyone.
 This post describes the precautions we take and discusses what hikers and dog owners can do to make the outdoors more cat-friendly.

 *This post contains affiliate links.
 Thank you for your support!*

-For those of you who don’t hike with cats, be sure to ask before petting any that you see along the trail – just like you would for a dog.
+For those of you who don’t hike with cats, be sure to ask before petting any that you see along the trail!
+Cats need their space and should be respected, just like you would do for a dog.

 Back in February, Fish tore ligaments in his knee (while playing indoors, ironically).
 That kind of injury takes a long time to heal, and affected his balance and his ability to jump and climb.

-This is why we always avoid off-leash trails and dog areas.
-When we do encounter dogs on the trail, we’re always the ones to pick up our cats and move over, waiting for them to pass.
-We also try to yell ahead to let people know we have cats with us so they can be prepared.
-Some dog breeds in particular are prey driven and instinctually will chase cats, so we want to make sure the owners have time to make sure their dog is leashed and they have a good grip on it.
+That’s why we always avoid off-leash trails and dog areas.
+And, when we do encounter dogs on the trail, we’re always the ones to pick up our cats and move over.
+We also try to call ahead to dog owners to let them know we have cats on the trail so they can be prepared.
+Some dog are prey driven and will instinctually will chase cats, so we want to give the owners enough warning to get their dog is leashed.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.